bwDraco/HI64/README.md

 attendant drop in QUIPS.
 Specifically, the benchmark stops when the QUIPS for the previous trial drops belows a predefined ratio of the peak QUIPS attained during the benchmark or when the shortest lap in a trial takes longer than a predefined amount of time.
+Alternatively, the maximum amount of memory to use can be set and the benchmark will stop when this limit is reached.
 (More details on how to set these limits follow.)

 ## Building and configuration